kalmuthu/SONIC/Core file manager.md

 # Scope

 This document describes the high level design details of core file manager framework that consists of core file and tech-support data generation framework.
 It also provides the exporting of  tech-support data to a remote server when a new core is generated and also on a perodic interval.
-This document describes the the tools used to support for core file generation and export functionlity.
+This document describes the the tools used to support the core file generation and export functionlity.

 # Definition/Abbreviation